-Vaccination to Control Disease (CIE AS Biology)
+Vaccination to Control Disease (Cambridge (CIE) AS Biology): Revision Note

 Cara Head

-Vaccination to Control Disease
+Vaccination to control disease

-• There are many safe and effective vaccines that do exist against many pathogens and these have managed to push a number of childhood diseases to the verge of extinction
+• These vaccines have managed to push a number of childhood diseases to the verge of extinction

-• As a result many childhood diseases are kept at low levels within populations due to herd immunity
+• As a result, many childhood diseases are kept at low levels within populations due to herd immunity

 • Herd immunity arises when a sufficiently large proportion of the population has been vaccinated (and are therefore immune)